An1onegit/pyfort-LOZANO-CHAKROUN-INT2/README.md

 **Fort Boyard - Math Challenges in Console**

 ### Contributors
-- **[Name1]** : Development of math challenges and game rules.
-- **[Name2]** : Game logic, score management, and result saving.
-- **[Name3]** : Documentation, testing, and validation of game features.
+- **Lino Lozano**
+- **Giordano Chakroun**

 ### Description
 In this project, you are immersed in the world of *Fort Boyard*, but this time, everything happens in the console and revolves around math challenges!
-Each player must solve puzzles and math exercises to collect keys and progress toward the treasure room.
+Each player must solve puzzles and math challenges to collect keys and progress toward the treasure room.

 ### Key Features
 - **Varied Math Challenges**: Challenges range from mental arithmetic to logic puzzles, solving equations, and numeric sequences.
-- **Timed Challenges**: Some challenges are time-limited to increase difficulty.
 - **Key Collection**: Players need to complete challenges to earn keys, each unlocking progress toward the treasure room.
 - **Score System**: Scores are saved and can be compared among players.
 - **Console Interface**: The game is played directly in your terminal or console.